Social Media Tips & Strategies

 Actionable Content Ideas:

-• Neighborhood Tours: Create short video Reels or TikToks driving or walking through a specific neighborhood.
-Point out parks, shops, and unique characteristics.
-No need for high production - just your phone and your genuine knowledge.
+• Neighborhood Tours: Create short video Reels or TikToks driving or walking through specific neighborhoods.

 • "My Favorite..."
-Lists: "Top 5 Parks in [Your Town]", "Best Date Night Spots in [Your Neighborhood]", or "3 Hidden Gems You Have to Check Out This Weekend".
-These perform really well as Instagram Reels or carousel posts.
+Lists: Lists like "Top 5 Parks in [Your Town]" are excellent as Instagram Reels or carousel posts.

 Pillar 2: The Trusted Educator